USU-Research/docker-scala-sbt-extras-gcloud/README.md

 # docker-scala-sbt-extra
+Image for
-Docker-Build image for building scala projects using [sbt-extras](https://github.com/paulp/sbt-extras)
+- building scala projects using [sbt-extras](https://github.com/paulp/sbt-extras)
+- pushing and deploying images with gcloud sdk